A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Misspecification of weights proof

 \section{Misspecification of weights proof}

 In this section, we prove the bias results presented in Section \ref{sec:MissWeights} where we misspecify the travel weights $\tau$.
 Let $\tau^*_i$ denote the true proportion of time spent in the home region and we incorrectly assume that it is $\tau_i$.
-Suppose we fit the model with the misspecified $\tau$
+Recall that the true outcome function is given by